Vedant-Bhange-31/demo-2/Readme.md

 # project 2

-this repo is creatd on local machine
+this repo is created on local machine